NAV

 The following output is automatically generated by Cobra.
 Nothing beyond the command and flag definitions are needed.

-$ cobra help
+$ cobra-cli help

 Cobra is a CLI library for Go that empowers applications.